jrnold/python-fitbit/README.md

     Cookie: sid=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX; uid=12345; uis=XX%3D%3D;

-In Firefox, you can find the cookies by going throug the menud to Preferences -> Privacy -> Remove Individual Cookies.
+In Firefox, you can find the cookies by navigating the menu to Preferences -> Privacy -> Remove Individual Cookies.
 Search for 'fitbit.com'.
-For each of the cookies with the name: 'uis', 'uid', or 'sid', the value is in the Content field.
+For each of the cookies with the name: 'uis', 'uid', or 'sid', the value of the cookie is the 'Content' field.

-You will also need your user id, which is in the path of your profile url.
+You will also need your user id (different from your user name).
+Your user id is found in the path of your profile url (click on the View profile link).
 For example, if your profile url looks like http://www.fitbit.com/user/123ABC, then your user id is 123ABC.

+# Data

+The client has methods to grab the following data

 * Historical data per day
-* Intraday data

-  * Steps Taken per 5 minutes
+* Intraday Steps Taken (per 5 minutes)
-  * Calories Burned per 5 minutes
+* Calories Burned (per 5 minutes)
-  * Active Acore per 5 minutes
+* Active Acore (per 5 minutes)
 * Sleep record summary
 * Sleep record details per minute
 * Logged activities
 * Activity record summary
 * Activity record details: step, distance, pace, and speed per minute

-There are a few examples below as well as a script to dump data to sqlite in the `examples` directory.

-Other data present in the fitbit was not added not due to any technical limitations, but because I personally had no need for it.
-I'm not aware of any reason why the Food and Journal data could not be grabbed.
+Other data present on fitbit.com for which this api does not have method (such as Food and Journal data) was not omitted due any technical limitations of which I was aware, but because I personally had no need for it.

+# Examples

+There are a few examples scripts in the [examples](http://github.com/jrnold/python-fitbit/tree/master/examples) directory.